Meredith Metcalf writes darkly funny stories about the ways patriarchy sucks for everyone.

 My plays have been presented at Dixon Place, Primary Stages ESPA, Manhattan Repertory Theater, and the Baumann.
 They have been developed at FORGE Fuel, as well as under the instruction of Suzanne Bradbeer and Adam Kraar.

 I'm a Next Wave member of New York Women in Film & Television (NYWIFT), an Assistant Production Coordinator with IATSE Local 161, and a screenwriting panelist for Women’s Weekend Film Challenge.
+I've also worked in the art department painting walls, bedazzling giant scissors, and covering Bushwick apartments in string lights.

 I'm drawn to themes of sexuality, consent, and toxic masculinity - and to making these uncomfortable topics accessible through snappy dialogue, badass genres, and a mix of humor with the grotesque.